Curriculum

 (I,II) An interdisciplinary capstone seminar that explores a spectrum of approaches to the understanding, planning, and implementation of energy production and use, including those typical of diverse private and public (national and international) corporations, organizations, states, and agencies.
 Aspects of global energy policy that may be considered include the historical, social, cultural, economic, ethical, political, and environmental aspects of energy together with comparative methodologies and assessments of diverse forms of energy development as these affect particular communities and societies.
 Prerequisite: HASS100.
 Corequisite: HASS200.
 3 hours lecture; 3 semester hours.

-ENERGY POLITICS (HASS 491)
+Energy Politics (HASS 491)

 (I, II, S) (WI) We will use political science approaches, theories, and methods to investigate the global, regional, state, and local politics of renewable and non-renewable energy, spanning all uses: transportation, heating and cooling, and electricity.
 We will look at the politics behind energy in a subset of countries to be chosen by the class, such as China, Brazil, India, Austria, Spain, Venezuela, and Germany.
 We will then focus on energy in Colorado and other US states, conducting primary research on the stakeholders and the relevant political outcomes.
 We will hear from energy companies, non-governmental organizations, university and research entities, government representatives, legislators, and local activists.
 Prerequisite: HASS100.
 Corequisite: HASS200.
 3 hours lecture; 3 semester hours.